-Most manufacturers recommend that a car’s filter be changed every 12,000–15,000 miles, but where is it and how do you change it?
+Most manufacturers recommend that a car’s cabin air filter be changed every 12,000–15,000 miles, but where is it and how do you change it?

 Reduced airflow or a consistent, foul odor from the HVAC system are signs that your filter needs to be replaced.
 Even if your car doesn’t demonstrate these symptoms, the filter should be changed at least once a year.